googleapis/python-bigquery/docs/usage/pandas.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When BigQuery DATE [#date]_ and TIME data are loaded into Pandas, BigQuery-supplied date and time series are used.
+When BigQuery DATE [#date]_ and TIME data are loaded into Pandas, date and time series are used.

 Date and time series support comparison and basic statistics, `min`, `max` and `median`.